BobbleLaw/bobblelaw.github.io/content/posts/how-to-become-a-video-game-designer.md

 ---
 title: How to Become a Video Game Designer?
-description: Random notes on the way to ametuer game designer
+description: Random notes on the way to ametuer game designer.
 toc: false
 authors:
   - host